ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 ### Decision Tree Classifier

 To fine-tune our decision tree classifier, we first decided on the best max depth.
-To better understand how a deicison tree works with our data, we visualized what the tree looked like with a max depth of 3.
+To better understand how a decision tree works with our data, we visualized what the tree looked like with a max depth of 3.
 This decision tree makes sense as values such as low chestpain would indicate that a patient does not have the diease.

 ![Decision Tree with Max Depth of 3](./public/dt-3.png)